 Although widely used in safety assessment and setting design criteria, it is apparent that the ASTM-E659 test is not always an appropriate method for evaluating industrial thermal ignition hazards.
 In the particular case of aircraft, most of the hot surfaces encountered are metals (steel, nickel and titanium alloys, and aluminum) rather than glass as in ASTM-E659 testing.
-Heating transients and ignition events can also occur over much longer times than the 10 minutes examined in ASTM-E659 testing.
-These are important considerations since the surface material can have a significant effect on the ignition thresholds for a given fuel (> 100°C variation) and longer duration experiments can lead to significant fuel decomposition (Smyth, 1990) as well as unusual ignition transients (Boettcher et al., 2012) without any obvious rapid energy release.
+These are important considerations since the surface material can have a significant effect on the ignition thresholds for some fuels (> 100°C variation) (Smyth, 1990).
+However the influence of surface material is only minor in cases where the surface is not catalytically effective and surface reactions do not dominate (Roth et al., 2017).
 Even more important than surface material are the differences between the confined flow within the vessel used in ASTM-E659 testing and unconfined or partially confined external flows that occur in many industrial situations.
 The heated surface geometry and residence time in the thermal layer (Jones and Shepherd, 2020) can be significantly different in actual hazards than in ASTM-E659 testing.
 This is important because fuel decomposition and the formation of the ignition kernel has been observed to take place preferentially close to the heated surface (Coronel et al., 2019).
+For some geometries, the orientation of the heated surface has also been shown to play an important role in the ignition process.
+Velagala et al. (2020) studied this issue for the case of heated hemispheres in a range of orientations which resulted in distinct differences in the development of thermal plumes in the bulk flow which ultimately led to different ignition kernel locations and delay times.